JasonHaley/agentcon-boston-workshop/labs/lab2/readme.md

 - Be specific and actionable in findings
 ```

+> NOTE: One of the reasons to use Prompty for the prompts is the [VS Code extension](https://prompty.ai/guides/extension/) that allows you to run the prompt from VS Code to see what it will produce

 The prompt has one argument `desired_terms`, which we load in a reference file that has a listing of all the contract terms we prefer (again, feel free to make this file your own).

 The rest of the code declares the `ChatCompletionAgent` agent, sets the LLM to be the `AzureChatCompletion()`, gives it a name, description, the instructions from above and adds the `SearchPlugin` for the agent to use.